The Combination Principle

 Your migraine attacks just won’t break with one medication?
 Try two!
 Some migraine attacks are difficult to treat.
 The migraine attack is a chemical and electrical storm in the brain that leads to pain and a wide variety of accompanying symptoms (See this post).

 Why would it be best to take two medications instead of one?

 NSAIDs and triptans have different chemical mechanisms.
-The NSAIDs work on the inflammation (prostaglandin system to be exact), and the triptans on the serotonin system AND on the CGRP system.
+The NSAIDs work on the inflammation (prostaglandin system, to be exact), and the triptans on the serotonin system AND the CGRP system.
 Therefore, their actions combined offer a better chance of success.

 Is it dangerous to take two medications at the same time?

 Every person is different, but unless you have contraindications to either medication, you can safely combine them.